ncl-mars/MeshSplitter/README.md

 ### Developpers

-The geometry node tree is made to demonstrate to process considered to be implemented into a proper addon
+The geometry node tree is made to demonstrate the process considered to be implemented into a proper addon

-To operate the boolean operations, particularly ressource intensive, some python wrapers + cuda modules (?) would probably be much faster.
+To operate the boolean operations, particularly ressource intensive, some python wrappers + cuda modules (?) would probably be much faster.

 ### References